DCWelch/file_renamer/README.md

    0 Travel Day (4).mp4 --> 2024_06_20_17_005.mp4
    ```

-Visit [dcwelch.github.io/fr](https://dcwelch.github.io/fr) for high-level information regarding use of the tool.
+This tool was created for a very specific use case, so it is intentionally static and simple.
+Visit [dcwelch.github.io/fr](https://dcwelch.github.io/fr) for more high-level information.

 ## Features
 - Renames files using date taken-equivelant metadata (e.g., `DateTimeOriginal` for images)